sbrl/Hackathon202203-Project-3/README.md

  - Larger and slightly more accurate pretrained models

 Downloading these extra resources is **not required** to follow this guide.

+**Important:** The data provided here must **only** be used for the hackathon.
+If you'd like to use it for something else, then you will need to [apply for your own Twitter developer account](https://developer.twitter.com/en/portal/products) to avoid breaking their terms of service.

 #### Dataset files